The center for comprehensive health practice

 The initial focus of the program was to deploy the relatively new “comprehensive healthcare” model to combat a surge of addiction and destruction caused by the abuse of opioids and other substances at that time.

-Part of Dr. Brotman's genius was the recruitment of that team--a well-trained staff from diverse professional backgrounds.
+Part of Dr. Brotman's vision was the recruitment of that team--a well-trained staff from diverse professional backgrounds.
 He saw this as essential to the development and implementation of his vision of community-based health care.
 The team included Dr. Victor Lief (Psychiatrist) and Dr. Nina Lief (Child Psychiatrist) who spearheaded the development of the Center's early childhood programs, as well as community organizers, registered nurses, social scientists, and staff from other disciplines that manifested itself into the model of integrated care that CCHP still embodies today.

 Comprehensive Healthcare: Treating More Than Just the Symptoms